 While lectins are present in raw oats, the cooking process can significantly reduce their content.
 Cooking oatmeal breaks down the lectins, making them less impactful on the digestive system.
 Therefore, the lectin content in cooked oatmeal is generally considered to be low and should not cause any adverse effects for most individuals.

-See also How to cook shellfish
+See also How long to cook frozen meatballs in slow cooker

 It’s worth noting that some individuals may be more sensitive to lectins and may experience digestive issues when consuming foods that contain them.
 However, this sensitivity varies from person to person, and most people can safely include cooked oatmeal in their diet without worrying about lectin-related concerns.